Sometime when I’m walking

 Lifting my heart into bliss and

-flowing back into the sea of flowers
+flowing back to the sea of flowers

 in a waterfall of love